icebreaker/floppybird/README.md

 Floppy Bird is a `clone` of the infamous Flappy Bird written in 16 bit (x86) assembly.

-In other words it *works* on RAW METAL and doesn't require an Operating System.
+In other words it *works* on **RAW METAL** and doesn't require an underlying operating system, it is an *operating system* on its own.

 ![Floppy Bird](demo.gif?raw=true "Floppy Bird")